RALC88/riscv-vectorized-benchmark-suite/README.md

 ### Running the apps

-The suite provides an interactive scrip (run.sh) which provides a simple way to execute every app.
+The suite provides an interactive script (run.sh) which provides a simple way to execute every app.

 First run the following command:
 ```